 By default, there is a fundamental asymmetry in Perl's Unicode model: implicit upgrading from byte strings to Unicode strings assumes that they were encoded in ISO 8859-1 (Latin-1), but Unicode strings are downgraded with UTF-8 encoding.
 This happens because the first 256 codepoints in Unicode happens to agree with Latin-1.

 See Byte and Character Semantics for more details.

 Byte and Character Semantics

-Beginning with version 5.6, Perl uses logically-wide characters to represent strings internally.
+Perl uses logically-wide characters to represent strings internally.